Malta's Parliament to legalize gay marriage

 - Attitudes have shifted since a 2010 referendum to legalize divorce

-(CNN)Malta is set to pass a law legalizing gay marriage when its Parliament votes Thursday.
+(CNN)Malta is set to pass a law legalizing same-sex marriage when its Parliament votes on Wednesday.

 The vote signals the latest in shifting attitudes that have swept across the staunchly Catholic country since the 2011 referendum to legalize divorce.